galenmckinley/CarbonCycle/index.md

 <h3> The Basics </h3>

 <p> Burning fossil fuels puts carbon into the atmosphere.
 Other smaller sources include industrial processes such as cement manufacture and natural gas flaring.
 Fossil fuels provide most of the energy that supports human transportation, electricity production, heating and cooling of buildings, and industrial activity.
-Oil used to be the dominant fossil fuel, but as of 2021, coal is dominant (41% to oil’s 32%) and the share from natural gas is steadily growing (22%). </p>
+Oil used to be the dominant fossil fuel, but since the early 2000s, coal has become dominant and the share from natural gas is also steadily growing. </p>

 <p>
-In the 1990’s, human fossil fuel use emitted 6.4 Petagrams of carbon per year (PgC/yr), while in 2012-2021, 9.6 PgC/yr.
+In the 1990’s, human fossil fuel use emitted 6.4 Petagrams of carbon per year (PgC/yr), while in 2013-2022, 9.6 PgC/yr.
 Over 2000-2009, emissions increased by 2.4% per year, substantially faster than the growth rate of 1.0% per year in the 1990’s.
 This dramatic increase was primarily due to growing emissions from developing countries.
-From 2012-2021, the rate of emissions growth slowed to  0.7% per year.
-This reduced growth rate is a positive sign with respect to climate, but still carbon emissions are growing every year.
+From 2013-2022, the rate of emissions growth was 1.1% per year.
+This reduced growth rate over the historical maximum is a positive sign with respect to climate, but still carbon emissions are growing every year.
 Meeting international goals of limiting climate warming to less that 2 degrees C will require us to rapidly reverse this long-standing pattern of ever-increasing emissions.
 To safeguard the climate, emissions must be reduced - not increased - each and every year.  </p>

 <p>
 Since 2000, emissions have grown rapidly in developing countries, particularly China.
 This has been due in some part to increasing energy use and consumption domestically, but also has a significant component due to the production of goods that have been exported to developed countries for consumption.
 Emissions from all countries, as well as these production / consumption flows, are estimated annually by the <a href = "http://www.globalcarbonproject.org/carbonbudget/index.htm"> Global Carbon Project </a>.